birc-gsa-2022/project-1-python-ms-world-wides/README.md

 For example, we decided that the randomly generated test sequences should be given as a list of strings rather than as text files, which we had previously tested on.
 However, the option to run text files by parsing through the terminal should also be available.
 A function for running the necessary functions outside of their original scripts was therefore created, while the main function in the script was kept to work with argparse.

-To verify the correctness using as realistic data as possible we downloaded the genome of drosophila melanogaster from ncbi.
+To verify the correctness using as realistic data as possible we downloaded the genome of drosophila melanogaster from NCBI (https://www.ncbi.nlm.nih.gov/).
 However, we realized that processing all of it was an unnecessarily time consuming task.
 Therefore a section of 1000 lines of sequence was chosen and any fasta headers removed to give a clean sequence template to copy sections from for testing.
 For more extensive testing with longer sequences a larger selection of lines would be required.
 In hindsight, even though this gives a realistic time frame of alignment against a genome, creating functions for preprocessing took a bit too much time from the rest of the project.

 ### Experiments validating the running time.